GullitCampos/Algorithm-Analysis/README.md

 Sorting algorithms (mergesort and quicksort) should not be used.

 Problems:
-    Multiplication of two matrices
+1- Multiplication of two matrices.
-    Integer multiplication
+2- Integer multiplication.
-    Closest pair of points
+3- Closest pair of points
-    Computing the n-th power of a given base (a^n) Binary search
+4- Computing the n-th power of a given base (a^n).
+5- Binary search.
-    Convex hull (QuickHull algorithm)
+6- Convex hull (QuickHull algorithm).
-    Determining the most frequent element
+7- Determining the most frequent element.
-    Removing duplicates from a sequence
+8- Removing duplicates from a sequence.